halfbyte/webovision/README.md

 So, one day on twitter, Malte Ubl of JSConf.eu fame asks if someone could create a short 8Bit style piece of music.
-As I have a reputation to keep in terms of making music for or at JSConf.eu, I directly asked him what he wanted and he pointed me to a recording of the prelude to Te Deum by Marc-Antoine Charpentier, better known as the Eurovision Theme, being used as an intro to TV shows done for the Eurovision, a European organisation created to exchange TV programs between European TV stations.
+As I have a reputation to keep in terms of making music for or at JSConf.eu, I directly asked him what he wanted and he pointed me to a recording of the prelude to "Te Deum" by Marc-Antoine Charpentier -- better known as the Eurovision Theme, being used as an intro to TV shows done for the Eurovision, a European organisation created to exchange TV programs between European TV stations.
 To me personally, as for many Germans from my generations, this is almost